Cauliflower Plant Spacing: Boosting Your Homegrown Yield

 Boosting Your Yield

-Cauliflowers can be harvested within 3 to 6 months so it's important to provide it with proper care to boost your yield.
+Cauliflowers can be harvested within 3 to 6 months, so proper care is important to boost their yield.
 Here are some care tips.

 Fertilization